 Wi-Fi and TV

-We have free Wi-Fi and TV.
-Find out about Wi-Fi, TV and mobile phones while staying in hospital.
+We have free Wi-Fi and TV available in most wards at our hospitals.
+Find out more about Wi-Fi, TV and mobile phones while staying in hospital.

 Counselling and spiritual care